WAP (song): Europe and Oceania

-In Australia, "WAP" became the third hip hop song by female artists to top the ARIA Singles Chart, and the first since 1992.
-It spent six weeks atop the chart, becoming the longest-running number-one song by a female hip hop artist.
+In Australia, "WAP" became the third hip-hop song by female artists to top the ARIA Singles Chart, and the first since 1992.
+It spent six weeks atop the chart, becoming the longest-running number-one song by a female hip-hop artist.

-In the United Kingdom, "WAP" debuted at number four on the UK Singles Chart's August 14 – 20, 2020, weekly chart.
-During its fourth consecutive week on the chart (September 4 – 10), the song reached number one―becoming both artists' first song to top the charts in Britain and the first female rap collaboration to do so.
+In the United Kingdom, "WAP" debuted at number four on the UK Singles Chart's August 14–20, 2020, weekly chart.
+During its fourth consecutive week on the chart (September 4–10), the song reached number one―becoming both artists' first song to top the charts in Britain and the first female rap collaboration to do so.
 The song spent three weeks at the top of the chart.

+In Europe, the song reach the top ten in Denmark, in Hungary and in Portugal, top twenty in Belgium, in Netherlands and in Germany, top thirty in France and top forty in Italy.

 The song became the first number-one single for both artists on the Republic of Ireland's Irish Singles Chart, where it spent three weeks at the top.

 "WAP" debuted at number two on the Official New Zealand Music Chart, peaking at the top of the chart the following week, becoming Cardi B's second chart-topper and Megan's first chart-topper.
 It remained atop the chart for six weeks.

 Worldwide

 The music video for "WAP" broke the record for the most views within 24 hours for a female collaboration, with over 26.5 million views.
 Cardi B was ranked at number one on Bloomberg's August 2020 Pop Star Power Ranking due to the success of "WAP".

 The song charted at number one on Billboard's Global 200—with 100.9 million global streams and 23,000 global downloads—and number three on its Global Excl.
-US during the inaugural week of both charts (September 4, 2020).
+U.S. during the inaugural week of both charts (September 4, 2020).
 It topped the Global 200 chart for three non-consecutive weeks.